What do you need to prove in a wrongful death case in Pennsylvania?

 which rolled off platform;

-was liable under the Wrongful Death Act in the husband's wrongful
+liable under the Wrongful Death Act in the husband's wrongful death action;

 - A trolley company whose employee was driving a trolley in a negligent manner